Trump accused of accepting illegal foreign payments in hotel case | Malay Mail

 The plaintiffs say Trump is guilty of having conflicts of interest, and has not sufficiently distanced himself from his businesses.

-After becoming US president in January 2017, the real estate magnate entrusted his two sons with running his commercial interests, but retained all his shares in the Trump Organization.
+After becoming US president in January 2017, the real estate magnate entrusted his two sons with running his commercial interests, but retained all his shares in the Trump Organisation.

 The debates yesterday attempted to define the concept of emoluments and what the framers of the constitution intended the clause when it was drafted in the 18th century.